suzanne64/insitu/README.md

 WaveGlider server relies on the time zone of the local computer.
 Change the time zone on your computer to UTC (British Summer) for the duration of the SASSIE experiment.

-A cron command has five arguments at the begging:
+A cron job runs jobs at specified times.
+The cron command has five arguments at the beginning:
 1. which minutes to run on    * means all
-2. whih hours to run on
+2. which hours
-3 which days to run on
+3  which days
-4. what months to run on       i think.
+4. which months
-5. what day of week
+5. which days of week

-Where all time is local.
+Cron jobs are run at local times.

 examples:
 0 */3 * * *
-would 3:00, 6:00, 9:00, ... every day
+would 3:00, 6:00, 9:00, ... every day, every month, every day of weel

-For test running I would use. something like
+For debugging and testing I would use something like */5 * * * *        which runs every 5 mins on the 5s

-*/5 * * * *        which runs every 5 mins on the 5s
+Steps to setup a cron job.
+We will set it up to run the command every three hours.

-Setup a cron job to run the code every three hours.
-In your terminal window
+In your terminal window:

 1. type crontab -e		(opens a vi editor window)
 2. type i	    		  (changes editor to ‘insert’ or edit mode)